 State auctioneer laws & regulations (2 or 3 hours)

 This class explores all the applicable state statutes, regulations, and administrative rules for any particular state.
 Classes can be developed for any state or jurisdiction, and include applicable federal laws.

 All auctioneers, and particularly real property auctioneers, must be aware of civil rights, fair housing and protected classes.
 This class takes the attendees on an interesting ride from early civil rights concepts to a 3rd-grade class in Riceville, Iowa.

 Hot Auction Topics: The Top 5 (2-3 hours)

 Want a lively discussion with another auctioneer?
-Just discuss the buyer’s premium, absentee bids, guns at auction, online vs. live auctions or absolute auctions and you might be talking all night.
+Just discuss the buyer’s premium, absentee bids, guns at auction, online vs. live auctions, or absolute auctions and you might be talking all night.
 Well, how about a room full of auctioneers?
-Class involves a managed discussion of all in regard to perception versus reality.
+The class involves a managed discussion of all in regard to perception versus reality.

 Real Estate at auction (2-3 hours)

 Real estate is the fastest-growing segment of the auction industry.
 Explore the different formats for real estate auctions, the statute of frauds, temporary buyer agency, and contracts used.
 Particular real estate auction cases are analyzed.